dugoh/auto-quas/README.md

 It runs the install 8 times to gather stats on how often it fails.

 It uses
-- circle-ci for Debian stretch and Jessie
+- circle-ci for Debian stretch and jessie
-- appveyor for windows
+- appveyor for windows visual studio 2019
-- travis-ci for mac and ubuntu
+- travis-ci for mac 10.13-xcode9.4/macOS, 10.14/xcode10.2 and ubuntu Xenial, Trusty and Bionic

 The issue doesn't always show up and is hard to track.
 Currently[1] Ubuntu Xenial suffers the most and mac works fine.